aquariumbio/pfish/README.md

 and then you can edit the files.

-> Notice that pfish uses filenames that are the Aquarium names changed to all lowercase, and spaces changed to underscores.
+> Notice that pfish uses filenames that are the Aquarium names changed to all lowercase with spaces changed to underscores.
 > The original names are captured in the `definition.json` file and used when operation types and libraries are pushed.

-TODO: I'm not sure what this statement means?
-> You do need to use the Aquarium names for libraries in your protocol or library code.

 To edit operation types or libraries that already exist in Aquarium, use the pull command and add the files to the repository.
 For example, consider a `Cloning` category with the following structure